junxit/us-congress-bills-113/metadata.md

 - 2013-09-23 — Committee on Veterans' Affairs.
 Reported by Senator Sanders with an amendment in the nature of a substitute and an amendment to the title.
 With written report No. 113-110.
 - 2013-09-23 — Committee on Veterans' Affairs.
 Reported by Senator Sanders with an amendment in the nature of a substitute and an amendment to the title.
 With written report No. 113-110.
 - 2013-09-23 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 197.
+- 2013-11-04 — Senate amendment submitted
+- 2013-11-06 — Amendment SA 2023 agreed to in Senate by Unanimous Consent.
+- 2013-11-06 — Amendment SA 2023 proposed by Senator Hirono for Senator Sanders. (consideration: CR S7887; text: CR S7887) Relative to extension of authority for program of referral and counseling services for veterans at risk of homelessness who are transitioning from certain institutions.
+- 2013-11-06 — Measure laid before Senate by unanimous consent. (consideration: CR S7886-7888)
+- 2013-11-06 — Passed Senate with an amendment and an amendment to the Title by Unanimous Consent. (text: CR S7888)
+- 2013-11-06 — Passed/agreed to in Senate: Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.(text: CR S7888)
+- 2013-11-06 — Senate amendment agreed to: Amendment SA 2023 agreed to in Senate by Unanimous Consent.
+- 2013-11-06 — Senate amendment proposed (on the floor): Amendment SA 2023 proposed by Senator Hirono for Senator Sanders.(consideration: CR S7887; text: CR S7887)
+- 2013-11-06 — Senate amendment submitted
+- 2013-11-06 — The committee substitute as amended agreed to by Unanimous Consent. (text of measure as reported in Senate: CR S7886-7887)